-When possible, the review and evaluation of proposals shall be conducted by individuals independent of the City of Los Angeles, who are experts in the subject matter of the procurement.
-All reviewers must be briefed on and acknowledge in writing that they will abide by the Conflict-of-Interest requirements described in the Code of Conduct section of this policy.
+To the extent possible, the review and evaluation of proposals shall be conducted by individuals independent of the City of Los Angeles, who are experts in the subject matter of the procurement.
+All reviewers must be briefed on and acknowledge in writing that they will abide by the Conflict of Interest requirements described in the Code of Conduct section of this policy.
+For procurements in which EWDD was not successful in identifying sufficient outside raters, the PCD may utilize internal raters as long as there are no financial conflicts of interest.

 Formal training sessions shall be conducted by the Procurement Coordinator for all individuals who are to review proposals.
-Training materials shall include the procurement document, the evaluation instrument, and the conflict-of-interest declaration.
+Training materials shall include the procurement document, the evaluation instrument, and the conflict of interest declaration.